pranjalizaware/pranjalizaware/README.md

 <!-- Typing SVG by DenverCoder1 - https://github.com/DenverCoder1/readme-typing-svg -->

 <hr/>
-<samp> Experienced software tester with over 1.10 years of experience in manual testing.
-I specialize in automation testing using Selenium WebDriver, with expertise in Core Java, TestNG, Maven, and POM.
-Let's ensure the reliability and functionality of your software together!
+<samp>Experienced software tester adept in manual and automated testing methodologies.
+Specializing in automation with Selenium WebDriver, I possess strong command over Core Java, TestNG, Maven, and Page Object Model (POM).
+Let's collaborate to fortify the reliability and functionality of your software solutions!

 </samp>